 Samuel Truett Cathy isn't just another American success story.
-He's been taking America's restaurant scene by storm since World War II, transforming his business from a restaurant so small that he initially called it the Dwarf Grill into a $1.6 billion empire.
+He's been taking America's restaurant scene by storm since World War II, transforming his Chick-fil-A business from a restaurant so small that he initially called it the Dwarf Grill into a US$1.6 billion empire.

 S. Truett Cathy's Background

 Cathy and his brother Ben opened the Dwarf Grill in Hapeville, Georgia, a suburb of Atlanta, in 1946 after Cathy's discharge from the U.S. Army.
 They built it near a Ford auto plant with the idea of bringing in its hungry employees.
 It worked.
 The brothers noticed that some of their customers were taking rolls and chicken meat and turning them into sandwiches, giving them the idea for the Chick-fil-A concept.

 Ben Cathy and another brother then were killed in a plane crash.
 Truett Cathy continued to run the restaurant, which he renamed the Dwarf House and franchised it throughout the Atlanta area.
 The original restaurant is still in business, as the Dwarf House, although the Ford plant has since been closed and demolished.